-Technology Metals are in structural short supply and will consistently outperform other commodities over the coming years.
+Technology metals face a looming structural short supply and will consistently outperform other commodities over the coming years.

 Technology metals and minerals periodic table elements